A Place for Mom

 When should you tell a doctor about memory loss?

-“Family caregivers should reach out to a doctor right away when they start to notice signs of dementia,” Branshaw says.
+“Family caregivers should reach out to a doctor right away when they start to notice signs of dementia,” Branshaw urges.
 “That way, we can get a baseline exam done, and we can track test results over time to see if memory loss is getting worse.”

 At first, a senior may score well on memory tests and only have minor impairment, like forgetting difficult words or where they left their glasses.
 But it’s never too early to bring up these concerns.
 By discussing dementia early, you give your elderly parent or relative the opportunity to be a part of senior living conversations.

-“It’s better to have the conversation with the patient now, when they can feel some autonomy and take part in the decision of what happens next,” Branshaw says.
+“It’s better to have the conversation with the patient now, when they can feel some autonomy and take part in the decision of what happens next,” Branshaw explains.
 “It’s helpful, physically and medically, for the senior to be a part of the decision and the transition.”

 Talking with a doctor during early-stage dementia can also help with tough conversations.
 Professionals may be better equipped to broach topics like driving safety, home modifications, or the transition to senior living.

 Worrying behavior changes, safety concerns, and caregiver burnout are top signs it’s time for a memory care facility.
-Ask yourself these questions to help assess your family’s situation.
+Ask yourself these 13 questions to help assess your family’s situation.

 1. Have friends or family members commented on changes in behavior?